arav-ind/ffmpego/README.md

 # ffmpego!

-A command-line tool that utilizes FFmpeg to process video files.
+A command-line tool that utilizes ffmpeg to process video files.

 ## 📦 Features